 - 1 tablespoon fresh thyme leaves

-- 3 tablespoons fresh lime juice (about 1 1/2 limes + more for garnish)
+- 3 tablespoons fresh lime juice (about 1 ½ limes, plus more for garnish)

-- 2 teaspoons low sodium soy sauce (or liquid aminos if GF)
+- 2 teaspoons low sodium soy sauce (recipe)

 - Serve with Easy Coconut Lime Rice